-We have a 1-year-old weimaraner and a senior black Lab mix living with us in our 2-bedroom, 2nd-floor apartment.
-(May 2018 update: Our senior dog Ace has now passed away.)
+We have a 1-year-old weimaraner at the time of this writing and a senior black Lab mix living in our 2-bedroom, 2nd-floor apartment.
+This post is all about how we live with a hyper dog in an apartment.

 Some people think this is wrong, cruel even, to keep a large dog in an apartment with no yard.
 That’s up to each individual to decide, but I don’t feel one bit sorry for Remy.
 This dog has it good!

 I’m proud I’ve walked my weimaraner almost every single day for the year and 2 months that we’ve had him.
 The first day we got him, we walked 1 mile.
 He was 8 weeks old.
 Most days we go about 3 miles, which isn’t enough, but we get by.

 2019 update: Our senior dog Ace has passed away and our weimaraner Remy is now 3.5!

 How I manage my hyper dog in an apartment

 You’ll notice that this is no different than managing a hyper dog in pretty much any environment!

 1. We go for walks every single day.

 And I mean EVERY day.
 We can’t miss a day.